 How, you may ask?

-- If people listen to one another, misunderstandings will be decreased, reducing confusion and frustration in employees which will lower, or even diminish, their stress.
-Reducing stress will not only benefit the individual greatly but will make the whole environment more relaxed and help create a friendly atmosphere.
+- If people listen to one another then misunderstandings will be decreased, which will reduce confusion/frustration in employees, which will lower levels of stress.
+Reducing stress will not only benefit the individual greatly, but will make the whole environment more relaxed and help create a friendly atmosphere.
 Clients and customers who enter your work environment will notice this.

-- When someone does not listen, the speaker either has to repeat themselves, which can cause frustration, or the listener simply does not do what is needed or does it incorrectly, wasting time and resources.
+- When someone does not listen, often the activity requested will be completed inadequately or not completed at all, which wastes time and resources.
 If staff can listen to one another properly then work will be completed not only at a faster rate, as instructions are clear, but interoffice relationships will be stronger.

-- By listening attentively, you also show that you care, which makes the talker feel important and needed within the organisation.
-This gives his/her work a sense of meaning and purpose which will not only boost self-esteem but build positive relationships between co-workers.
+- By listening attentively, you also show that you care.
+This can provide a sense of value, boost self-esteem and build positive relationships between co-workers.

 There are, however, a multitude of factors that can affect listening skills for the worse.
-Workshops for staff on listening can feel, and habitually are, extremely patronising.
-Many of us shudder at the thought of attending such a class.
+Workshops for staff can feel, and habitually are, extremely patronising.
+Many of us shudder at the thought of attending such an event.
 Team-building exercises are often a better setting to practice listening skills, and more often than not employees will be unaware that listening skills are even a part of the training.

 The differentiation between male and female listening skills, for instance, is such an example.
 Larry Barker and Kittie Watson highlight in their book ‘Listen Up’, that women and men utilise opposing listening styles.
 They argue that ‘men are more likely to be action-orientated listeners, which means they focus on listening to information pertinent to the task in hand.
-Action-Orientated listeners have little patience for speakers who ramble off topic or include unnecessary details.’
-On the other hand, ‘women are more likely to be people-orientated listeners.
+On the other hand, they state that ‘women are more likely to be people-orientated listeners.
 They connect with the emotional message and undertones of a conversation and are more concerned with the occurrence of the conversation than with the pertinent information discussed’.

 Even if you cannot relate to one another, between us we hold a wealth of ever-expanding knowledge and, regardless of gender or age, the key to working together is through listening.
-Even if you don’t want to listen, just listen anyway!
-The act of listening cannot hurt: it can only benefit working relations and the working environment.
+Even if you don’t want to listen, just listen anyway.
+The act of listening can only benefit working relations and the working environment.
 Who knows, in listening you may be surprised by what others have to say and maybe, just maybe, you may even find a common interest.